AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. Click the **+** to add a server configuration.
 The project name is in gray at the top.

 1. [Optional] Configure the following settings for the new server configuration.
-For more details refer to [PHPStorm documentation](https://www.jetbrains.com/help/phpstorm/troubleshooting-php-debugging.html#no-debug-server-is-configured)
+See [No debug server configured](https://www.jetbrains.com/help/phpstorm/troubleshooting-php-debugging.html#no-debug-server-is-configured) in the _PHPStorm_ documentation.

    -  **Name**—enter the same as the hostname.
 This value must match the value for the `PHP_IDE_CONFIG` variable in [Debug CLI commands](#debug-cli-commands) to use CLI for debugging.
    -  **Host**—enter the same as the hostname.